FadelMamar/customer-churn/README.md

 * ``model.joblib`` is the filename of the saved scikit-learn model located at ``$(pwd)/models``.

 ### Agentic AI integration
 The deployment allows an integration with Agentic AI workflows through an **MCP server**.
-It is available at ``hostname:4141/mcp`` aassuming that the service the above docker run command is executed.
+It is available at ``hostname:4141/mcp`` assuming that the service the above docker run command is executed.

 # 🧪 Future Work